lj-ditrapani/SWE430/markdown/example2.markdown

 [code09.js](example2/code09.js)

-Back to the Rewrite Function
+Back to the "Rewrite" Function
 ----------------------------

 Now we write the code for the `rewrite` function using the `replaceTwoCharacters` helper function.